-- a) welcomes the new Global Goals for Sustainable Development which aim to end poverty, protect the planet, and pursue the common good; - b) encourages theological engagement with the goals, and missional commitment to their achievement; - c) commends the work of Anglicare Australia, the Anglican Board of Mission, Anglican Overseas Aid, Anglican Aid and other Anglican organisations in striving to achieve the Sustainable Development Goals; and

-- d) renews our call for a fair share of Australia's national budget (0.7% of Gross National Income) to be dedicated to Overseas Development Assistance that aims to reduce poverty-; and - d)e) encourages each diocese, through its synod, to consider 0.7% of gross diocesan income, or some other meaningful proportion, to projects supporting the Sustainable Development Goals.
+- a) welcomes the new Global Goals for Sustainable Development which aim to end poverty, protect the planet, and pursue the common good; - b) encourages theological engagement with the goals, and missional commitment to their achievement; - c) commends the work of Anglicare Australia, the Anglican Board of Mission, Anglican Overseas Aid, Anglican Aid and other Anglican organisations in striving to achieve the Sustainable Development Goals; - d) renews our call for a fair share of Australia's national budget (0.7% of Gross National Income) to be dedicated to Overseas Development Assistance that aims to reduce poverty; and - e) encourages each diocese, through its synod, to consider 0.7% of gross diocesan income, or some other meaningful proportion, to projects supporting the Sustainable Development Goals.

-Note: Synod resolved to recommit Motion 16.10.
-Mover has accepted the proposed amendment marked above.
+Note: Synod resolved to recommit Motion 16.10 and granted leave for it to be moved in an amended form.

-Consideration of motions 16.11 to 16.13 are an Order of the Day at 7.30pm on Wednesday 6 September 2017
+Consideration of motions 16.12 and 16.13 is an Order of the Day when the Synod business allows.